 There are 3 main types of cremation service options.
 A cremation funeral – where the funeral service is held with the deceased present and a cremation is conducted after the service.
 A cremation memorial – where the cremation is conducted before a memorial service is held.
-This can be with, or without, the cremated remains present and can often take the form of an ash-scattering ceremony.
-Or there is a direct cremation – this is where the deceased is cremated with no services, and the remains given back to the family.
-There are some variances around these 3 main options, such as a private viewing before cremation, an observed cremation, or a graveside interment of a cremation urn.
+This can be with, or without, the cremated remains present and can often take the form of an ash scattering ceremony.
+Or there is a direct cremation – this is where the deceased is cremated with no services, and the remains are given back to the family.
+There are some variances around these 3 main options, such as a private viewing before the cremation, an observed cremation, or a graveside interment of a cremation urn.

 How much does a cremation cost in Newark?

 The cost of a cremation can vary considerably.
 This will depend upon the type of cremation service you opt for and the cremation services provider you select.
 The average cost of a cremation memorial service is $3,562*, depending upon the length of service held and what kind of casket you purchase or rent.
 The average cost of a direct cremation is $2,073*.

 A direct cremation package can be conducted for $995 with DFS Memorials.
 Call now (973) 221-3351 for immediate assistance, or with any questions you have.